amykble/greasby-opticians/README.md

 ## Information about The Website

 This website is the face of Greasby Opticians, a buisness in Greasby, England.
 I created the site using Vue js, Gridsome and Tailwind CSS.
+See the [changelog](CHANGELOG.md) to see all updates to this project.

 ## Technologies Used